Dictanova/gradle-jcasgen-plugin/README.md

 [![Build Status](https://drone.io/github.com/Dictanova/gradle-jcasgen-plugin/status.png)](https://drone.io/github.com/Dictanova/gradle-jcasgen-plugin/latest)

 ## Overview
-Generate [Apache UIMA](http://uima.apache.org) type system from an XML descriptor.
+Generates a [Apache UIMA](http://uima.apache.org) type system from an XML descriptor.
-It launch UIMA JCasGen tool (Jg) from gradle build.
+It launches the UIMA JCasGen tool (Jg) from a gradle build.

 ## Configuration
-Configure the plugin in your project as follows:
+You can configure the plugin in your project as follows:
 ```groovy
 buildscript {
   repositories {